MANGA REVIEW | Deadly Apologies in Junji Ito’s "Dissolving Classroom"

 Told in five parts, Dissolving Classroom begins with the introduction of transfer student Yuuma Azawa.
 He has a habit of constantly apologizing, a habit that leads him to get bullied by his peers.
 Classmate Keiko takes pity on Yuuma, who tries to tell him not to apologize so much.
 That’s when his little sister Chizuma appears, chasing after Keiko and causing her to be hit by a truck.

 When Keiko comes to, Yuuma apologizes some more, as Chizuma taunts her brother for his actions.
 But things get a lot weirder when Keiko’s parents start getting runny noses.
-Then her classmates start to get the mysterious code.
+Then her classmates start to get the mysterious cold.
 And then, as their fates have already been sealed, everyone realizes it’s not snot coming out of their nostrils; it’s their brains!

 Yuuma and Chizuma cause melting chaos wherever they go in Dissolving Classroom.
 Sometimes it’s Chizuma that’s the troublemaker, as she takes a liking to a boy and forces him to stay in their home.
 But mostly, it’s Yuuma that’s the cause of the most trouble, be it making people melt or — in one short story — causing beautiful people to turn hideously ugly!
 Chizuma claims it’s because of Yuuma’s pact with the Devil, a fact that no one takes seriously.